Day Trip from Rome to Florence - Our Experience (2025 Update)

 1. Florence in a Day - Michelangelo's David, Uffizi guided city walking tour (Walks Italy)

 If you want to see the best of Florence in just one day, this guided tour is a great choice.
-The guide meets you right next to the Baptistery of St. John at 9:45 AM and takes you on a relaxed five-hour walk around the city.
-You’ll visit the Accademia and Uffizi Galleries (with skip-the-line access) and check out other top sights along the way.
+The guide meets you right next to the Baptistery of St. John at 9:45am and takes you on a relaxed five-hour walk around the city.
+You’ll visit the Accademia and Uffizi Gallery (with skip-the-line access) and check out other top sights along the way.

 2. Best of Florence - Small Group Tour with Accademia and Duomo (Walks Italy)